michaellin/HoloProxies/README.md

 2. Microsoft Kinect
 3. A Windows machine

-If you are using a Windows machine you need to install the Kinect SDK: https://www.microsoft.com/en-us/download/details.aspx?id=44561
+In your Windows machine you need to install the Kinect SDK: https://www.microsoft.com/en-us/download/details.aspx?id=44561

 There are three code components in this repository: